MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/pop-ups.md

 [![Screenshot of an optional modal prompt, on iOS and Android](pop-ups-images/keyboard-prompt.png "Modal prompt")](pop-ups-images/keyboard-prompt-large.png#lightbox "Modal prompt")

 > [!WARNING]
-> By default on UWP, when a prompt is displayed any access keys that are defined on controls on the page behind the prompt can still be activated.
+> By default on UWP, when a prompt is displayed any access keys that are defined on the page behind the prompt can still be activated.
 For more information, see [VisualElement Access Keys on Windows](~/xamarin-forms/platform/windows/visualelement-access-keys.md).

 ## Related links